Pascalduc/Amazon_Vine_Analysis/README.md

 Module 16

 ## Overview of the project:
 The purpose of this project was to analyze Amazon reviews written by paid members of the Vine program and compare them to reviews written by non-members.
-This will tell us know if the program introduces a bias in the number of five stars awarded.
+This will tell us if the program introduces a bias in the number of five stars awarded.

 ## Results:
 •	For this project we used `Spark` and `Google Colaboratory` to analyze camera data from `Amazon S3 cloud storage`.
 We generated four new `DataFrames` from the main one using the `df.select`, `groupby`, `agg` and `withColumnRenamed` functions to get specific columns matching our `Postgres SQL` tables.
 We then sent the data to Postgres SQL.